Black and yellow striped caution tape. No specific scene or objects visible.

 Why it's here

-A conceptual legislative proposal to establish elected Sheriffs — strengthening LGA-based law enforcement in support of state policing, and ensuring public trust with officers drawn from the communities they serve.
+A conceptual legislative proposal to establish elected Sheriffs — strengthening LGA-based law enforcement in support of state policing, and building public relations with officers drawn from the communities they serve.

 Two male deputy sheriffs standing in front of police cars with flashing lights, with palm trees and a mountain in the background.